-

 Eric Halsey

-Here at AgileSherpas, we’ve seen dozens of organizations go through various Agile transitions and transformations.
+Here at AgileSherpas, we’ve seen hundreds of organizations go through various Agile transitions and transformations.
 Time and time again, Agile leadership has proven itself to be one of the most critical factors for success.
+That’s why training effective Agile leaders has been one of our main focuses for years.

 That said, we’re also passionate Agile marketers ourselves!
 Even established Agile teams require proactive Agile leaders in order to function effectively.